mandelbrot-project/memo/README.md

 conda activate memo
 ```

 A.3.
-Install the package using pip:
+Install the package locally using pip:
 ```
 pip install .
 ```